jboylesIA/reading-notes/code201/Reading-02.md

 # Basics of HTML, CSS & JS #

-## Basics of HTML, CSS and JS are important foundation and biuilding block for properly written code but also for leanring, understanding and reading written code. ##
+## Basics of HTML, CSS and JS are important foundation and building block for properly written code but also for leanring, understanding and reading written code. ##

 #### Why is it important to use semantic elements in our HTML? ####
 - Semantic elements help make code more readable and easier to maintain.
 They can help the developer too when laying code out and taking into consideration the structure and hierarchy.